 Snorkel with Manta Rays at Night (or Scuba!)

 This is one of my all-time favorite experiences in Hawaii and is the number one thing I recommend doing if you visit the Big Island.
 I (Sydney) went on a Manta Ray snorkel tour in Kona.
 The boat tour started just before sunset so once we were out on the water, I saw one of the most incredible Hawaiian sunsets I’ve ever seen.
 Then, we geared up and got in the water once it was dark.
 There were long, rectangle foam noodles for us to hold onto and float while we looked down into the water.
 The tour guides used lights to attract plankton which drew in the Manta Rays, who eat the plankton!

 Manta Rays are magnificent, gentle creatures.
 They swam right up along the foam noodles like it was their runway and would even brush up against your hands!
 Please do not touch the Manta Rays.
-We went with a great tour who respected these wild creatures.
+We went on a great tour that respected these wild creatures.
 While we are there to admire them, do not disturb them.
 It was an unforgettable experience.
 If you get cold easily, wear a swim shirt!